CoherentStructures/OceanTools.jl/docs/src/loading_data.md

 * You have a regular expression (e.g. `r"^nrt_global_allsat_phy_l4_([0-9][0-9][0-9][0-9])([0-9][0-9])([0-9][0-9])_.*.nc$"`)
   that matches only the files you want (in what follows, argument `schema`).

+!!! warning
+    The package assumes that the velocities are *at grid points* as opposed to, for example, being in the center of each grid cell.
+This assumption may not hold exactly for a velocity field used, including those shown in examples here.

 ## Loading velocity fields

 ```@docs